 A dosha is an aberration, and Vata dosha relates to the wind and the qualities associated with it.
 Vata also governs our nervous system.
-When vata becomes dosha, an aggravation of the qualities of air causes problems in our system.
-These show up as excess mobility (racing thoughts, multi-tasking like crazy), dryness (dry skin, constipation and a feeling of lonliness/separation), coolness (poor circulation, variable digestion, cold hands and feet) and fear and anxiety (related to an imbalance in the subtle dimension of the space element which also makes up Vata).
+When Vata becomes dosha, an aggravation of the qualities of air causes problems in our system.
+These show up as excess mobility (racing thoughts, multi-tasking like crazy), dryness (dry skin, constipation, and a feeling of loneliness/separation), coolness (poor circulation, variable digestion, cold hands and feet), and fear and anxiety (related to an imbalance in the subtle dimension of the space element which also makes up Vata).

 Practice 10 minutes of hatha yoga and 10 minutes of meditation/prayer before you go out.

 Rub warm oil on your skin before or after you bathe.
 Put some on your pinky finger and massage inside your ears and inside your nostrils to soothe and protect these sense organs.

 Lubricate your sinuses and your ears with sesame oil.